 These questions may be insignificant to you, but if you give it a shot it will help you discover your true personality.

 We think we understand other people.

-Aside from knowing our “own self”, understanding other people is equally important.
-Like knowing ourselves, understanding other people maybe more complicated.
+Aside from knowing our own self, understanding other people is equally important.
+Like knowing ourselves, understanding other people may be more complicated.

-We need to remember that we are being mold in our immediate surroundings.
+We need to remember that we are being molded in our immediate surroundings.
 We were taught by our parents, we learned to speak the language that our neighbors are speaking and we inherit almost everything society had to offer.

 The problem is most of the time we often give our judgment based solely on our personal evaluation.